MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/configure-proxy.md

 If you're unable to connect to an external resource due to a proxy, make sure that you've correctly set the `HTTP_PROXY` and `HTTPS_PROXY` variables in your shell.
 You need to contact your system administrator to know what host(s) and port(s) to use for these proxies.

-Linux programs utilize these values, including ones that are used in the install process.
+The values in these variables are used by many Linux programs, and during the install process.
 To set these values:

 ```bash